visionmedia/masteringnode/chapters/events.md

 ## Inheriting From EventEmitter

 A perhaps more practical use of `EventEmitter`, and commonly used throughout node is to inherit from it.
-This means we can leave `EventEmitter`'s prototype untouched, while utilizing it's api for our own means of world domination!
+This means we can leave `EventEmitter`'s prototype untouched, while utilizing its api for our own means of world domination!

 To do so we begin by defining the `Dog` constructor, which of course will bark from time to time, also known as an _event_.
 Our `Dog` constructor accepts a `name`, followed by `EventEmitter.call(this)`, which invokes the `EventEmitter` function in context to the given argument.
 Doing this is essentially the same as a "super" or "parent" call in languages that support classes.
 This is a crucial step, as it allows `EventEmitter` to set up the `_events` property which it utilizes internally to manage callbacks.